judgelord/corporations-data/README.md

   - Create test cases for all cleaning functions (`basicHash`, `corpHash`, `clean_fin_org_names`)
   - Verify edge cases of names with special characters, multiple suffixes, etc
   - Evaluate performance and accuracy of the cleaning + fuzzy matching

+## requirements.txt

+The requirements.txt file contains a list of all Python packages required for this project.
+To install all dependencies, run:
+`pip install -r requirements.txt`
+Or use the automated installation script:
+`./install_dependencies.sh`